onaio/help/guides/first-project/_posts/2014-11-12-first-project.md

 * **Click the “New Project” green button**: Located on the right side of your projects page.
 * **Name the project**: Enter the **Project Name**; **Health Facilities** and select the **Project category** as **Health**.
 Then click on the **Create Project** button
 * **Share options for your Project**: The project can either be **Public** or **Private**, a **Public Project** is accessible to anyone on the internet with the project link while a **Private Project** is only accessible to Ona users to whom the project has been shared with.
 Click on **Public** to make the project **Public**.
 We’ve made the Mali project public so that it is accessible for all Ona user’s.
 * **Collaborate with others**!
 Add project collaborators, type the username of the collaborator to invite them to view or contribute to a project.
 Then, give them permissions that will  grant them access to the project.
-Read the permissions levels [here](project-permissions) guide for more info.
+Read the [permissions levels faq](http://help.ona.io/faq/what-are-the-share-settings/) for more info.
 Then, click on the **Done** button;

 ##### <a name="upload-a-survey"></a>Upload your survey(s) to your Ona project